CatStark/R1_backtracking/README.md

+The prompts are generated using prompt_gen.py.
+You can modify the number of questions you want to generate there.
+For this analysis I got 200 questions and are already stored in the input folder so you can skip this step.
-To run this, run main_analysis first and create_log_reg afterwards.
+Run main_analysis first and create_log_reg afterwards.
 All results will be in a folder called experiments.
 The initial data (the promtps from R1) will be copied to the same folder to make it easier to know which initial data belongs to each set of results